Focus bikes was founded in 1992, headed up by cyclocross World Champion Mike Kluge.

 Focus Izalco Max Disc 9 series

-Stiffness has not been forgotten – ‘Stable Stiffness Per Size’ (SSPS) is in play – this means the frame material is adjusted across the size range to create the ideal ratio of weight to stiffness.
+The Focus Izaclo series is the brand’s top race bikes.
+The frames have been designed with rounded leading edges and a flat trailing edge, so as to achieve the winning combination of low aerodynamic drag and low frame weight of just 890g.
+Stiffness has not been forgotten – ‘Stable Stiffness Per Size’ (SSPS) is in play – and thus the frame material is adjusted across the size range to create the ideal ratio of weight-to-stiffness.